doki-nordic/nrfxlib-1/nrf_rpc/doc/usage.rst

 ###################################

 Specific API can be used remotely if encoders/decoders are provided for it.
-One one side there are encoders that encodes parameters and sends a commands or events.
+One one side there are encoders that encode parameters and send a commands or events.
-On the other side there are decoders that decodes and executes specific procedure.
+On the other side there are decoders that decode and execute specific procedure.

 Main goal of the nRF RPC API is to allow creation of encoders/decoders.

 Encoders and decoders are grouped.
 Each group contains functions related to a single API, e.g. Bluetooth, entropy, e.t.c.
 Group is created with the :c:macro:`NRF_RPC_GROUP_DEFINE`.
-Grouping allows logically divide the remote API, but also increase performance of nRF RPC.
+Grouping allows logically divide the remote API, but also increases performance of nRF RPC.

 Encoders